Kristina01111000/Drws_site/README.md

 - Add part of book to the freebies section
 - Write an email for patients about susan robbins podcast and send it when it is up
-- Add gh to the bottom of the email, in the links section
 - remember to talk about tik tok ban